 If there's a gap between your target retirement income and your combined Ironworkers and government pensions, that's where personal savings come in.
 In Canada, of course, one of the most tax-effective ways to save for retirement is through a registered retirement savings plan (RRSP).
 Any contributions you make to an RRSP come straight off your taxable income and can make a big difference in the amount of tax you pay.
 The savings you leave in your RRSP (including investment income) grow tax free until they are used to provide a retirement income.

-For information on how your membership in the Ironworkers pension plan affects your RRSP contribution limit, see page 61.
 Want to see how much retirement income you can expect to get from the Ironworkers plan?
 Go to GamePlan at www.ontarioironworkers.com.